kas/percentage/README.md

 ![](https://raw.githubusercontent.com/kas/percentage/master/percentage.png)

-See your battery percentage in the Windows 10 system tray
+See your battery percentage in the Windows 10 and Windows 11 system tray

 ## Installing